IU Indianapolis Jaguars play in Horizon Tournament against the Oakland Golden Grizzlies

 Indianapolis; Tuesday, 7 p.m.
 EST

 The Jaguars have gone 8-12 against Horizon teams, with a 1-8 record in non-conference play.
-IU Indianapolis is fifth in the Horizon scoring 63.6 points while shooting 40.6% from the field.
+IU Indianapolis is 0-2 in games decided by less than 4 points.

-The Golden Grizzlies are 6-14 in Horizon play.
-Oakland gives up 71.2 points to opponents while being outscored by 11.7 points per game.
+The Golden Grizzlies are 6-14 against Horizon opponents.
+Oakland has a 4-2 record in games decided by less than 4 points.

-IU Indianapolis’ average of 6.1 made 3-pointers per game is 1.2 fewer made shots on average than the 7.3 per game Oakland allows.
-Oakland averages 59.5 points per game, 11.6 fewer points than the 71.1 IU Indianapolis allows.
+IU Indianapolis’ average of 6.1 made 3-pointers per game is 1.2 fewer made shots on average than the 7.3 per game Oakland gives up.
+Oakland’s 39.0% shooting percentage from the field this season is 5.1 percentage points lower than IU Indianapolis has allowed to its opponents (44.1%).

 TOP PERFORMERS: Nevaeh Foster is shooting 41.2% and averaging 10.1 points for the Jaguars.
-Katie Davidson is averaging 22.4 points over the last 10 games.
+Katie Davidson is averaging 2.2 made 3-pointers over the last 10 games.

-Maddy Skorupski is scoring 16.0 points per game and averaging 3.3 rebounds for the Golden Grizzlies.
-Macy Smith is averaging 14.3 points and 2.7 rebounds over the last 10 games.
+Macy Smith averages 2.1 made 3-pointers per game for the Golden Grizzlies, scoring 13.0 points while shooting 33.0% from beyond the arc.
+Maddy Skorupski is shooting 33.3% and averaging 13.9 points over the past 10 games.

 LAST 10 GAMES: Jaguars: 4-6, averaging 68.5 points, 27.5 rebounds, 13.2 assists, 8.3 steals and 2.6 blocks per game while shooting 42.3% from the field.
 Their opponents have averaged 71.2 points per game.